pluralsight/guides/in-review/other/using-the-unsplash-api/article.md

 ### Unlike a photo

-Remove a user's like of a photo.
+Undo a "like" on a photo.

 *Note*: This action is idempotent; sending the DELETE request to a single photo multiple times has no additional effect.